You can create your own tests and add them to your assessments right from your TestGorilla dashboard.

 We'll explain more about how you can define skill areas and develop good questions for your test in the next section.

-How to create the contents of your test
+Creating the contents of your test

 - Break down your test into skill areas: Every test is meant to test candidates for something specific.
 It’s important to take time to clarify what exactly you're trying to measure.
 This will form the foundation of your test.